pimutils/vdirsyncer/docs/tutorial.rst

 - ``"from a"``, ``"from b"``: A placeholder for all collections that can be found on side A/B when running ``vdirsyncer discover``.
-- ``null``: The parameters give to the storage are exact and require no discovery.
+- ``null``: The parameters given to the storage are exact and require no discovery.

 The last one requires a bit more explanation.
 Assume this config which synchronizes two directories of addressbooks::